MicrosoftDocs/azure-docs/articles/application-gateway/application-gateway-faq.md

 Application Gateway can talk to instances outside of the VNET that it is in, this requires [VNET Peering](../virtual-network/virtual-network-peering-overview.md) or [VPN Gateway](../vpn-gateway/vpn-gateway-about-vpngateways.md)

-**Q. Can I deploy anything else in Application Gateway subnet?
-[Amit] no but mention we can deploy other app gws in the same subnet**
+**Q. Can I deploy anything else in Application Gateway subnet?**

+No, but you can deploy other appliction gateways in the subnet

 **Q. Are NSG supported on Application Gateway subnet?**

+Network Security Groups are supported on the Appliction Gateway subnet, but exceptions must be put in for ports 65503-65534 for backend health to work correctly.

 **Q. What port are required for Application Gateway to function correctly?**

+Ports 65503-65534 must be enabled for backend health.

 **Q. What are the limits on Application Gateway?
 Can I increase these limits?**

 **Q. Can I use Application Gateway for both external and internal traffic simultaneously?**

+Yes, Application Gateway supports having one internal IP and one external IP per appliction gateway.

 **Q. Is VNet peering supported?**

+Yes VNET peering is supported and is beneficial for load balancing traffic in other virtual networks.

 **Q. Can I talk to on-premises servers if they are connected by ExpressRoute or VPN tunnels?**

+Yes, as long as traffic is allowed.

-**Q. Can I have one backend pool serving many applications on different ports?
-[Amit] Yes – mention they would need multiple http settings to probe on different ports.
-Micro service architecture is supported.**
+**Q. Can I have one backend pool serving many applications on different ports?**

+Micro service architecture is supported.
+You would need multiple http settings configured to probe on different ports.

 **Q. Do custom probes support wildcards/regex on response data?**

+Custom probes do not support wildcard or regex on response data.

 **Q. What does Host field for custom probes signify?**